WWE Rumors: Latest On Finn Balor’s Return, Plus Paige, Emmalina, And More!

 WWE rumors continue to heat up that Finn Balor may be making his return a whole lot quicker than most fans expected.
 We could, in fact, see the former “Prince Devitt” as early as this Sunday for WWE’s annual Royal Rumble network special.

-Balor — one of the bright stars of WWE Raw — has been out of action since severely dislocating his shoulder and sustaining a 180-degree tear of his labrum during the course of his SummerSlam pay-per-view match against Seth Rollins.
+Balor — one of the bright stars of WWE Raw — has been out of action since severely dislocating his shoulder and sustaining a 180-degree tear of his labrum during his SummerSlam pay-per-view match against Seth Rollins.

 Finn Balor, on that night, pinned Rollins to become the first-ever WWE Universal Champion, despite the gruesome, painful injury.